kimrosana/kimrosana/README.md

 - 👋 Hi, I’m Rosana Kim a.k.a. @kimrosana!
 I'm an Entry-Level Data Analyst, and I'm happy to welcome you to my profile :)
-- 👀 I’m interested in music, crossword puzzles, comedy TV shows, reading and - of course, data!
-I use it to better understand the world we live in by getting valuable insights and answering questions.
 - 🌱 I’m currently developing my Power BI and SQL skills, and learning Python bit by bit.
 On this profile, you will find personal projects that showcase my skills in these tools - each repository refers to a single project.
 - 📫 You can reach out to me via LinkedIn: https://www.linkedin.com/in/rosana-kim/.
 - ⚡ Fun fact: I'm Brazilian-Korean, and was an ESL teacher who graduated in German Language and Literature before I found out my passion for data!